PawDevUK/Timeline-Generator/ReadMe.md

 # Time Line Generator (TLG)

-**Time Line Generator** is a Next.js application that automatically tracks changes in selected repositories using git.
-TLG reads what is done in your repositories and, based on changes, updates, insertions, and deletions, generates summaries of the work done during the day.
-These summaries are saved in a database and accessible with use of API endpoint for portfolio timeline display.
+**Time Line Generator** is a project that automatically tracks changes in selected repositories and generates human-friendly daily summaries of work.
+TLG collects commits and file changes, summarizes them (optionally using an LLM), and stores the results in a database so they can be displayed in a portfolio timeline or consumed via an API.

 ## Project Overview

-TLG is built as a **Next.js application** that provides:
+TLG is commonly run as a **Next.js application** and provides:

-- **Automated Git Tracking**: Monitors repository changes automatically
+- **Automated Git Tracking**: Collects commits and file changes from repositories (local or remote)
-- **AI-Powered Summaries**: Generates human-readable work summaries using LLM
+- **AI-Powered Summaries**: Optionally generates human-readable summaries using an LLM
-- **Web Interface**: Interactive timeline display and management
+- **Web Interface**: Interactive timeline display and management (Next.js front end)
-- **REST API**: Endpoints for integrating with other applications
+- **REST API**: API routes for creating and retrieving timeline articles
 - **Database Integration**: MongoDB storage for timeline history

 ## 📚 Documentation